 Packet Capture & Traffic Analysis

-khuynh22/mcp-wireshark (Python 3.10+, pip-installable via pip install mcp-wireshark) is the most polished Wireshark MCP server from an engineering standpoint.
+khuynh22/mcp-wireshark (31 stars, Python 3.10+, pip-installable via pip install mcp-wireshark, v0.2.0) is the most polished Wireshark MCP server from an engineering standpoint.
 Live capture, PCAP file parsing, display filter support, stream following, and JSON export.
 Published on PyPI with proper packaging — no git cloning required.
 Cross-platform, typed, and tested.
-If you need Wireshark integration in production workflows, this is the safer choice over WireMCP.
+The only server with proper versioned releases.

 mixelpixx/Wireshark-MCP combines Wireshark analysis with nmap scanning and threat intelligence lookups in a single server.
 AI-powered network troubleshooting that correlates packet data with vulnerability data.
 Less adopted but more ambitious in scope.